trychlos/pwix-modal/README.md

         If both are specified, `mdFooter` takes precedence on `mdButtons`.

+    - `mdFullScreen`

+        Whether the modal should be displayed in full screen mode.

+        This is nonetheless a rather bad idea in XS and S devices where the pagination should rather be reviewed.

+        And also a bad idea on larger displays, as this lead to very too big dialogs.

+        Reserve this use to dedicated less-than-MD devices.

     - `mdSizeKey`

         The string name of the `localStorage` item which will record the last used width and height.